Don't Be Afraid of the Dark (2010 film): Plot

 At Blackwood Manor in Providence County, Rhode Island in the 19th century, renowned wildlife painter Lord Emerson Blackwood summons his housekeeper to the basement and reluctantly bludgeons her to death.
 He removes her teeth, as well as his own, and offers them to mysterious creatures inside an ash pit within an old fireplace; the creatures reject his offer and demand only the teeth of children.
 Blackwood begs for them to return his son, only to be dragged inside.

 In the present day, 8-year-old Sally Hurst arrives in Rhode Island to live with her father Alex and his girlfriend Kim.
 The two are renovating Blackwood Manor for a client.
 Sally is depressed due to her mother dumping her in Alex's care and giving her copious amounts of Adderall.
 The creatures are awakened by a tune from the nightlight.
 The next day, Sally follows the voices calling her name to a sealed fireplace.
 "BE AFRAID" is written in runes above it.

-The creatures open the fireplace and Sally finds some of the housekeeper's teeth.
+Sally unbolts the fireplace and finds some of the housekeeper's teeth.
 The creatures prove to be hostile, stealing Alex's razor and shredding Kim's clothes.
 Alex blames Sally and finds a 19th-century silver coin in her possession, which she found under her pillow after a tooth she placed there disappeared.
 Sally sneaks to the basement to talk with the creatures, but Mr. Harris, one of the workers, tries to seal up the fireplace.
 He is attacked by the creatures and hospitalised.

 Kim visits Mr. Harris in the hospital, who directs her to the local library, where she finds Lord Blackwood's unpublished artwork depicting tooth fairy-like creatures.
 The librarian explains they sometimes turn a human into one of their own.
 Sally is attacked again by the creatures, whose leader is a transformed Lord Blackwood.
 Kim finds a mural painted by Blackwood, depicting his son being taken by the creatures.
 Sally is trapped in the library by the creatures, but she keeps them at bay using her camera flash, as light repels them.
 She manages to kill one by crushing it with a bookcase.

 Alex and Kim try to flee the house with Sally, but they are all subdued.
 Sally awakens to find herself being dragged to the basement for her transformation.
 Kim frees Sally, only to get caught in the ropes; her legs are gruesomely broken.
 The creatures drag Kim into the fireplace, as a distraught Sally crushes the former Lord Blackwood to death.
 Alex and Sally mourn their loss.

 Sometime later, Alex and Sally return to the abandoned mansion to leave a drawing of Kim there.
 After they leave, a draft blows the drawing into the creatures' lair; the entrance now bolted with metal.
 Kim has now been transformed.
-As the creatures plan to come out, Kim convinces them to stay in hiding because they "have all the time in the world," and others will come.
+As the creatures plan to come out, Kim convinces them to stay in hiding because others will come and they "have all the time in the world."